-In this Seeking Alpha Review, we will show you what you get for free, what the benefits are of becoming a Premium user, and we will share our results with their newer Alpha Picks service which tells you which 2 stocks each month are rated the best.
+In this Seeking Alpha Review, we will show you what you get for free, what the benefits are of becoming a Premium user, our experience as with Premium, and our results with their new stock-picking newsletter, Alpha Picks, which tells you which 2 stocks each month are rated the best.

 Most importantly, we will reveal the most important fact about Seeking Alpha: Does it help you make money in the stock market?
 (Our short answer is YES, if you use it the way we do!)